 Predicting New Values

-With are model complete we can now predict values.
+With our model complete we can now predict values.
 For our example, we will only predict one value.
 We want to know what the graduation rate would be if we have a student to faculty ratio of 33.
 Below is the code for this with the answer

 > newdata<-data.frame(S.F.Ratio=33) > predict(TrainingModel, newdata) 1 40.6811